International health practitioners

 If you are granted registration, you will receive an email with your registration details and information about when to renew your registration.

 If we intend to grant registration with conditions or to refuse your application, we will let you know.
-You may then elect to make a submission which will be considered before making a final decision.
+You may then choose to make a submission which will be considered before making a final decision.

-If you do not provide a submission, we will grant the registration subject to the proposed conditions or refuse your application
+If you do not provide a submission, we will grant the registration subject to the proposed conditions or refuse your application.